ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Application Service Providers MUST evaluate the threat model for their particular application to determine a token construction mechanism that guarantees uniqueness and meets their security requirements.

-When Random Tokens are used, they MUST be constructed in a way that does not have collisions and is not predictable (see {{RFC4086}}).
+When Random Tokens are used, they MUST be constructed in a way that provides sufficient unpredictability to avoid collisions and brute force attacks.

 ## Service Confusion {#service-confusion}